RyanBurnside/Interlisp-Hungarian-Rings/README.md

 This is a variation on the Hungarian Rings puzzle written in Interlisp for the Medley Interlisp system.

 To play the game you have two options.
+The online emulator provides very easy access but if you're interested in a real Lisp OS, eventually you'll want a personal copy.

 *ONLINE* https://interlisp.org/software/access-online/
 1. Use the online Medley Environment and upload the RING.LISP file using the button on the VM there. (last button on the desktop)